Avilgor/PulsarEngine/README.md

 ## Controls

 ### Selection
-* While pressing control you can select multiple objects
+* While pressing control you can select multiple objects in hierarchy
 * Delete key deletes all selected gameobjects

 ### Camera